Lighter Sesame Chicken satisfies a craving for Chinese take-out, without all the calories, sugar, and gluten. Easy and satisfying!

 - In a small saucepan, steam broccoli until crisp tender then set aside.

-- Heat oil in a large skillet over medium-high heat, then carefully add chicken.
-Cook for 3-4 minutes a side, or until cooked through.
-Turn off heat and remove skillet from burner.
-Add prepared sauce and green onions then toss to combine.
-Stir in broccoli, then scoop mixture into bowls over cooked rice.
+- Heat oil in a large skillet over medium-high heat, then carefully add chicken in one layer.
+Cook for 3-4 minutes per side, or until cooked through.
+Turn off heat then remove skillet from burner.
+Add prepared sauce and green onions then toss to coat.
+Stir in broccoli then scoop mixture into bowls over cooked rice.

 I was catching up on blogs right before I was supposed to be making something a lot more complicated for dinner and I was totally not feeling like spending that much time cooking today, so I decided promptly to make this instead!
 Oh yum, it was so good!!
 I used about 1.5 times the chicken, but doubled the sauce cuz we love sauce here.
 I hate broccoli so I just subbed cubed zucchini instead and that worked great.
 The kids loved it.
 I will make again!